scala/docs.scala-lang/_tour/basics.md

 _ScalaFiddle_ is integrated with some of the code examples in this documentation; if you see a __Run__ button in a code example below, click it to directly experiment with the code.

 ## Expressions

-Expressions are computable statements.
+Expressions are computable statements:
 ```
 1 + 1
 ```
-You can output results of expressions using `println`.
+You can output results of expressions using `println`:

 {% scalafiddle %}
 ```tut